dbeals/PolyPath/README.md

 ```

 # Using the new FindPathData
 We have added a new class named FindPathData.
 This is considered a base class, but it can be used by itself.
-It has two properties: PopFirstWaypoint and PopLastNWaypoints and a method: PopWaypointTest().
+It has two properties: PopFirstWaypoint and PopLastNWaypoints and two methods: PopWaypointTest() and GetWeight.

 **PopWaypointTest**